-Catch rate or catch-per-unit-effort (CPUE) is calculated per dive day by the total wet weight of harvest (in kg, measured at the boat ramp) divided by the dive time (hr).
+Catch rate or catch-per-unit-effort (CPUE in kg/hr) is calculated per dive day by the total wet weight of harvest (in kg, measured at the boat ramp) divided by the dive time (hr).
 CPUE can give an indication of relative biomass over time.
-However, with a highly aggregated species such as sea urchins, CPUE throughout the range of the fishery may remain stable as the stock is being depleted.
+However, with a highly aggregated species such as sea urchins, CPUE throughout the range of the fishery may remain stable as the stock is depleting.
 This is especially the case for developing fisheries that target spatially structured stocks, because fishers may continue to move to new areas and/or depths while maintaining a high CPUE but sequentially depleting reefs over time and space.
-Longspined sea urchins are patchy because of low movement rates and homing to crevices (Flukes et al. 2012), so density is highly dependent on substrate.
+Longspined Sea Urchins are patchy because of low movement rates and homing to crevices (Flukes et al. 2012), so density is highly dependent on substrate.
 In addition, the fishery data is currently recorded at a very coarse spatial scale, with commercial fishing blocks at the scale of 11.1 km by 11.1 km.
 An area of this size may contain many reefs.
 Due to the coarse spatial scale, divers may be undertaking a rotational or sequential harvest of different reefs within the one block without affecting CPUE data.
 The results here should be considered in the context of these limitations.

-Data was filtered to exclude dives with the top and bottom 5% of effort (hours per dive).
-Annual catch rate was calculated by averaging all individual dive catch rates for the year.
-We then standardised the catch rate by the effects of individual diver ID, latitudinal region and time of year (month) (Figure 8).
+Data was filtered to exclude dives with the top and bottom 5% of catch rates.
+We then standardised the catch rate by the effects of individual diver ID, latitudinal region, depth category and time of year (month) (Figure 9).
 The regions are identified above (Figure 3).
-There is no discernible trend in CPUE for the entire east coast of Tasmania over the course of the fishery, and the catch rate has remained stable for the last 3 years of the fishery.
+When examined together there is no discernible trend in CPUE for the entire east coast of Tasmania over the course of the fishery.

-Figure 8.
+Figure 9.
 Standardised annual catch per unit effort (CPUE) (solid black line and points) averaged for the entire Tasmanian east coast relative to the annual geometric mean (dashed line).
 Error bars show the log normally distributed 95% confidence intervals for the standardised model.
 Horizontal grey line is the geometric mean of all the catch rate data.

 Catch rate was further examined for the most heavily fished region (region 2) St Helens, which is the region with the greatest abundance of urchins and the longest history of fishing on the east coast.
-Catch rate was standardised for the effects of diver ID and month (Figure 9).
-There is no discernible trend in catch rate in the St Helens region over time
+Catch rate was standardised for the effects of individual diver ID, depth category and time of year (Figure 10).
+Again, there is no discernible trend in catch rate for the St Helens region over the course of the fishery.

-Figure 9.
+Figure 10.
 Standardised catch per unit effort (CPUE) (solid line) for the St Helens region relative to the geometric mean (dashed line).
 Error bars show the 95% confidence intervals for the standardised model.
-The horizontal grey line is the geometric mean of all the catch rate data.
+The horizontal grey line is the geometric mean of all years of catch rate data in the St Helens region.